nebula-plugins/gradle-dependency-lock-plugin/README.md

 By default this option is true meaning that the locking will be applied in an `afterEvaluate` block.
 In certain circumstances it can be advantageous to apply the lock outside of an `afterEvaluate` block; for example projects that explicitly trigger dependency configuration resolution via the `resolvedConfiguration()` method prior to when the lock would normally be applied in an `afterEvaluate` block.
+Thus, to lock outside of an `afterEvaluate` block, set the `lockAfterEvaluating` project property to false as follows:

     ./gradlew -PdependencyLock.lockAfterEvaluating=false <tasks>